Why e-invoicing solutions are great for businesses.

 1. We now do data entry from nearly anywhere.

 Back in the day, we would finish work for the week and my people would submit manual time sheets.
-Someone in my office's finance department would manually enter that information into accounting software on the computer, and then print and mail invoices.
-This margin for human error left us open to things like compliance issues.
+Someone in my office would manually enter that information into the computer, and then print and mail invoices.
 Now, when we perform a service, I authorize certain technicians to automatically generate an invoice at the client’s site – whether they’re in their car or walking down the street.
 It's had a huge impact on our productivity.

 Time directly affects cash flow.
-Before we moved to an e-invoicing solution, days or weeks passed between the time we performed the service and invoiced the account payable on our invoice tracker.
-Now, as mentioned above, we're doing our processing and data entry from our mobile devices, so we’re generating e-invoices as quickly as the service is performed.
-More importantly, we deliver the invoice electronically so that clients have it quickly, instead of waiting days for the post office to deliver it.
+Before we moved to an e-invoicing solution, days or weeks passed between the time we performed the service and invoiced the customer.
+Now, as mentioned above, we're doing our data entry from our mobile devices, so we’re generating e-invoices as quickly as the service is performed.
+More importantly, we email the invoice immediately so that clients have it quickly, instead of waiting days for the post office to deliver it.

-Think about that: with a little change like adopting e-invoicing, we cut our payment processing by weeks - and significantly impacted our cash flow.
+Think about that: with the little change to e-invoicing we cut our payment process by weeks - and significantly impacted our cash flow.

 That's because we're all getting our invoicing and payment data while we're on the go.
-We're entering this invoice data into the web-based system without delays.
-We're analyzing information end-to-end in almost real time.
-And because so much is automated, we've reduced the time spent on-boarding new employees.
-This has enabled me to make quicker decisions and identify potential problems (an overdue invoice, a less-than-expected billing from a supplier) before they occur.
+We're entering this data into the system without delays.
+We're analyzing information in almost real time.
+This has enabled me to make quicker decisions and identify potential problems (an overdue invoice, a less-than-expected billing) before they occur.

 4. It’s also a greener alternative.